 In any case no means all contemporary thinkers agree with this kind of anti-essentialist criticism – see for example the work contra Heidegger of James wood.
 And the contemporary Canadian philosopher and cognitive scientist John Vervaeke, has a very different approach to these issues.
 Following Jung he takes a psychologist’s view of the Forms and the process of emanation.
 For Vervaeke the Forms are simply a way of saying that human consciousness constantly seeks after ratio and pattern, and that this patterning cannot be reduced to the merely subjective nor yet to abstracted externality.
 They are part of the fabric of reality, whatever that might be ultimately.
 Furthermore for Vervaeke the Neoplatonic movements of precession and reversion, the process by which a higher ontological over-flows into a lower, is something that happens in individual minds.
 It is a function of what he calls participatory knowing: from a state of heightened consciousness one sees the material world not as dead and alienated but as participating in the whole process of the evolution of life and consciousness, one ‘flows into the world’ .
 This is emanation, or precession, in the individual psyche.
 Aspects of material experience taken in this sense become symbolic – they cannot be fully grasped and known as objects but point beyond themselves back towards that more integrated state of mind from which they were seen, and urge the one who contemplates them onwards in that ascent.
 This is reversion.
 Vervaeke notes that in the Republic as well as the symbol of the cave and the sun, Socrates himself fulfils a symbolic function as one who has made the journey from the cave to the sunlight outside.
 This somewhat phenomenological take on Plato might seem to make the dialectic process much more like that of Buddhist meditation although Vervaeke himself does not make that claim.

 This is a persuasive reading of Platonic emanation that fits well with contemporary assumptions, however it misses something vital.
 Lloyd P. Gerson’s commentary on the dialogues is helpful here.
 Gerson discovers throughout the dialogues, early and late, a bedrock of anti-materialism, that never wavers whatever positive doctrines are put forward in different dialogues – whether of the Forms or questioning the Forms, or perhaps prior to the Forms in the more Socratic early dialogues.
 To be more specific there is for Gerson a bedrock of anti-materialism, anti-mechanism and anti-nominalism.
 Mechanism is the idea that the material world can be fully explained as an unconscious process obeying mathematical laws.
-Nominalism is the idea that seat order structure and categories we found in the world are imposed by the perceiving mind, and are nearly a survival mechanism or an expression of social pressures or whatever.
+Nominalism is the idea that seat order structure and categories we found in the world are imposed by the perceiving mind, and are merely a survival mechanism or an expression of social pressures or whatever.
 Positively it can be definitely stated that neither Platonism nor Buddhism are any of these.
 The Buddha and Plato find order in the world but it is an order fundamentally of mental life, soul life in Platonic terms, which for both figures had the power to extend beyond the grave.
 Materiality for both the Buddha and Plato being not the primary reality.